 I am so sad to miss out on this opportunity to get to celebrate LeAnne and the gift of this baby boy.
-I was asked to share a devotional and while honored, also know my wisdom and experience pales in comparison to many ladies that are in LeAnne's life.
+I was asked to share a devotional and while honored, I also know my wisdom and experience pales in comparison to many ladies that are in LeAnne's life.
 Especially the example of her mom Judy.
-I am so thankful for their close relationship and friendship and the instruction that her parents and Josh's parents each of them to seek after the Lord.
+I am so thankful for their close relationship and friendship and the instruction that her parents and Josh's parents give to them to seek after the Lord.
 The is no greater accomplishment.
 My own parenting has been a constant learning process and with each new child I realize how little I only thought I knew.
 I pray for less of me and my weaknesses so that HE can fill and lead our family.
-My thoughts to share are:

 Live Fully in the moment.
 While it is easy to love a sleeping, snuggling, cooing baby.
 Kisses on warm fuzzy heads & velvet skin.
 Chubby little fingers, toes and thighs.
 That breathtaking love so deep that our hearts hurt as they sigh and find utter fulfillment resting on our chests.
 As those first hours turn into days and then weeks of lack of sleep & showers, crying and dirty diapers, hurting breasts that are barely get a break, the wishing for the next phase of babylife can set in.
 But that 3, 6, 9-month mark will come all too fast.
 The time we have to protect, instruct and influence them is short.
 Lord help us as moms to see thru your eye.
 To see.
 To see the gift of each day, hour and moment.